orbitmines/archive/projects/Project - Research towards Designs (2024-2025).md

 - VIEW button switch context window (files or other contexts that the right joystick doesnt have access to)
 - Support for other languages, contexts.
 - Left/Right bumper reserved for alternate context movements since they're 'hold down keys'
+- Creating a structure definition with joysticks.
+Loop is quick loop around (half circle) with the stick

 - What about even more restrictive interfaces like some VR controllers?
 Take Meta quest controllers for example, 2/3 buttons on either side instead of 4.
 Only one trigger/bumper instead of 2.